 Do staff on zero-hour contracts get annual leave?

-Yes – workers on zero-hours contracts are entitled to annual leave, just like those formally employed by the company.
-However, they only accrue holiday while they’re actively working for the company and there isn’t a ‘break in their employment, as we’ll look into below.
+Yes – workers on zero-hours contracts are entitled to the same statutory holiday entitlement as regular employees, which includes a minimum of 5.6 weeks of paid holiday annually.
+Zero-hours contract employees in the UK are entitled to holiday pay like their counterparts with fixed hours.
+However, they only accrue holiday while they’re actively working for the company and there isn’t a ‘break’ in their employment, as we’ll look into below.

-How do you work out a zero-hour contract worker’s holiday allowance?
+How do you work out a zero-hour contract worker’s holiday pay?

 You can calculate how much annual leave a worker on a zero-hour contract has accumulated using ‘The 12.07 rule.
 This rule is named for the fact that full-time employees are entitled to 5.6 weeks’ statutory holiday allowance – which works out as 12.07% of the hours (or days) they’ll work over a year.
+The holiday entitlement for zero-hour contract workers is set at 5.6 weeks of paid holiday each year, which translates to 28 days for someone working a standard 5-day week.
 The 12.07 rule simply allows you to pro-rate this holiday allowance for zero-hour workers.
+To calculate holiday entitlement and calculate holiday pay for zero-hour contract workers, you need to consider the actual hours worked rather than a fixed amount.

 • (12.07 ÷ 100) x number of hours worked = holiday allowance